1. Blog >

 Teachers often worry that AI is just a fancy spellchecker for English class.
 That is a myth.
 Robust tools don't stop at analyzing paragraphs; they understand context.

 Solutions like Examino are trained to interpret varied content.
 This includes complex mathematical formulas, chemical equations, or even simple schemas.
+For math-heavy submissions specifically, our AI Math Grader handles handwritten algebra, calculus and geometry with step-by-step partial credit.
 The AI checks if specific elements are present in a diagram.
 It works just as well as a capable AI essay grader, evaluating structure and arguments.

 The AI at Work: Automated Analysis and Pre-Grading